 Please call 815-929-4800 to set up the account.

 All residents are provided one (1) household waster container and one (1) recycle container.
 If extra containers are required, the resident should call Homewood/A & J Disposal for the details (708-748-8381).
 There is a fee for extra containers.
-Yard waste must be placed in the brown bio-degradable sacks.
+Yard waste must be placed in brown bio-degradable sacks and have a Homewood/A & J Disposal sticker.

 To set-up service, maintenance or questions please call: 1-877-987-2782.